photoprism/photoprism/README.md

 Note that this is work in progress.
 We do our best to provide a complete, stable version.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

+## Feature Requests ##

+Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.

+Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.
+Ideas backed by one or more [sponsors](SPONSORS.md) will be prioritized as well.

 ## Contributions ##